pdhummel/GlobalConquest/README.md

 - [x] Conquest of burb does not show new ownership -- manually need to refresh hex.
 - [x] Null object reference in DeleteMoveUnitAction.
 Observed during game play w/G.
 - [ ] The AI does not play well and is not competitive.
+- [ ] Burbs with airplanes are masked by ComCen w/airplanes on the same hex.